Awbugl/ProjectGenesis/README.md

 - Building property modification:
   + Increase the power generation of power equipment.
-  + Modify the speed of most assember buildings to 2x.
+  + Modify the speed of most assembler buildings to 2x.
   + Increase the speed of rockets.
   + Broadcast power towers that cover the globe.